malfell/ant-game/README.md

 Just JavaScript, CSS, and HTML?
 Is that what this is asking?

 -------------CURRENT ISSUES------------------
-[] If player presses a new arrow key while still holding down
-    the last arrow key, the ant will freeze for a bit before being able to move.
+[] If player presses a new arrow key while still holding down the last arrow key, the ant will freeze for a bit before being able to move.
+Pressing any key while moving will freeze the and for a moment.
+The ant stops moving whenever any key on the keyboard is released, regardless of what key it is.
 [] Food can currently spawn on the ant hill.
 Shouldn't do that.
 [] Canvas size slightly changes when you go between game, start, and instructions.
 I'm confused on that one because when I made everything the same size, it was off.
 So I ended up changing sizes individually to make them closer.
 [] Game continues to run after Game Over.
 If you click on play again or return to main menu, game will continue from where you left off.
-I took out out the play again button until I solve this.
+I took out the play again button until I solve this.
 The return to main menu button will reload the whole page.
 Not the solution I wanted, but that's what I have for now.
 [] There is an issue getting the game to restart properly.
 At the moment, I removed the "Play Again" button, and made the "Return to Menu" button reload the page.
-Not convenient but a slight temporarily solution.
+Not convenient but a slight temporary solution.
 [] There are no spiders or enemies.
 Just blocks.
 I haven't had time to make spider sprites.
 [] The ant sprite used to be animated, but there was an issue when changing the code.
 I need to go back and rework this.
 [] Game background could use work.
 I'd rather not have the single color background.
 [] On the Winner screen, clicking back to menu button crashes the browser for some reason.
 I took out the button for now.
 []If player dies many times in a row, the page will flicker between screens before returning to the home page.
+[]If player is moving and right clicks on the screen at the same time, the ant will start drifting.
+[]Sometimes enemies spawn too close to the player's starting position.

 -----UNFINISHED FUNCTIONALITY----------------
 Most of the unfinished functionality is in plans.txt